SoftwareHeritage/swh-environment/README.md

 In Debian, the "mr" command is shipped in the "mr" package.

-As our `.mrconfig` file contains "untrusted" checkout commands (specifically: ensuring pre-commit hooks exist where needed), you need to add the path of your `.mrconfig` file to your `~/.mrtrust` file:

-    readlink -f .mrconfig >> ~/.mrtrust

-You can then checkout the repositories using `mr up`.

-See `.mrconfig` for the actual list of repositories.

-For periodic updates after initial setup, you can use the `bin/update` helper:
+Once you have installed "mr", just use the following helper for both initial code checkout and subsequent updates:

     cd swh-environment
     bin/update

+Note that the first time you run `bin/update` it will add the `swh-environment/.mrconfig` file to your `~/.mrtrust` (we use this to be able to setup pre-commit hooks upon repository checkouts).
+See `MR(1)` for more information about trusted `mr` repositories.

+You can also checkout/update repositories by hand using `mr up`.

+See `.mrconfig` for the actual list of repositories.

 PYTHONPATH